A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

 \subsection{Specifying the Optimization Problem}

 We aimed at an easy and expressive way for users to specify multi-objective optimization problems.
-Following the principle of keeping metadata (optimization and simulation input data) together, we decided to embed the optimization problem specification in the simulation input file by prefixing it with special characters, e.g., as annotations prefixed with a special character.
-In some cases it might not be possible to annotate the simulation input file.
+Following the principle of keeping metadata (optimization and simulation input data) together, we decided to embed the optimization problem specification in the simulation input file by prefixing it with special characters, e.g. as annotations prefixed with a special character.
+In some cases, it might not be possible to annotate the simulation input file.
 By providing an extra input file parser, optimization problems can be read from stand-alone files.
+To allow arbitrary constraints and objective expressions, such as